-By design, the three example agreements vary in design to reveal some of the inherent trade-offs presented when particular specifications are adjusted.
-To appreciate this, note that over the 337 weeks covered the share of weeks yielding the highest prices is 23%, 4%, and 72%, respectively, for arrangements 1,2, and 3.
-The fact that each arrangement has periods where it would have yielded the highest price is noteworthy.
+By design, the three example agreements vary to reveal some of the inherent trade-offs presented when particular specifications are adjusted.
+To appreciate this, note that over the 476 weeks covered since January 2014, the share of weeks yielding the highest prices is 63%, 31%, and 6%, respectively, for arrangements 1, 2, and 3.
+Meanwhile, the share of weeks yielding the lowest prices is 34%, 66%, and 0%, respectively, for arrangements 1, 2, and 3.
+The fact that each arrangement has periods where it would have yielded the highest price is noteworthy and illuminates trade-offs presented across the example agreements.
 The following figure appears in the "Chart" tab and reveals that all three arrangements move together in most periods but indeed vary at times in relative price order.